Spin-orbit coupling and beyond in Chiral-Induced Spin Selectivity: Introduction

 Beyond the differences between the various experimental setups and definitions, ranging from asymmetric scattering to spin-selective transport and chiral interactions with magnetized surfaces \cite{Koyel2018}, all CISS manifestations reflect a coupling between spin and molecular handedness.
 The lack of a unifying theory has motivated several transport-based models, including Green’s function approaches and the Landauer–Büttiker formalism \cite{Buttiker1993, Luo2020}, which relate spin-resolved transmission to spin current and polarization \cite{Huisman2023, Pasquale2025}.

 Recent theoretical developments suggest that spin dynamics and spin current, not just charge transport, are central to understanding CISS \cite{Kaushik1999, Naaman2019}.
-Dynamical effects were recognized to be important also in Ref. \cite{Vittmann2023}, where low-frequency vibrational modulations of SOC in helical models were shown to yield significant spin polarization, even in nominally single-channel systems where spin polarization is forbidden by time-reversal symmetry.

-A general theoretical framework to rationalize CISS can be derived from relativistic quantum mechanics, which—being rooted in the Dirac equation—provides a compelling foundation by inherently linking spin and chirality, suggesting that CISS may ultimately stem from fundamental quantum principles.
-New tools to describe spin–chirality interactions at the microscopic level are also provided by the multipole expansion of various relevant quantities involved in CISS which is proving a very powerful formalism to describe (and unify) the different manifestations of this phenomenon. \cite{Hirakida2025}. \\ In this mini-review, we explore how spin–orbit effects and spin dynamics contribute to the emergence of CISS, with an emphasis on theoretical models and symmetry-based interpretations.
+Dynamical effects were recognized to be important also in Ref. \citenum{Vittmann2023}, where low-frequency vibrational modulations of SOC in helical models were shown to yield significant spin polarization, even in nominally single-channel systems where spin polarization is forbidden by time-reversal symmetry.
+Fig. \ref{figure1} illustrates some important aspects of CISS: the spin-filtering action of dsDNA on the electronic photocurrent from an Au surface (A); the dependence of the spin-polarization of photo-electrons from Au(111) in dependence of the polarization of the incident light (B); the energy scheme of electronic states in a chiral potential (C); the spin polarization of the current as a function of the applied voltage and of the SOC intensity (D); the charge q and spin $\sigma$ moving through an helical distribution (E). \\ A general theoretical framework to rationalize CISS can be derived from relativistic quantum mechanics, which being rooted in the Dirac equation provides a compelling foundation by inherently linking spin and chirality, suggesting that CISS may ultimately stem from fundamental quantum principles.
+New tools to describe spin–chirality interactions at the microscopic level are also provided by the multipole expansion of various relevant quantities involved in CISS which is proving a very powerful formalism to describe (and unify) the different manifestations of this phenomenon. \cite{Hirakida2025}. \\

+In this mini-review, we explore how spin–orbit effects and spin dynamics contribute to the emergence of CISS, with an emphasis on theoretical models and symmetry-based interpretations.
 Our aim is to clarify the conceptual landscape and highlight promising directions for future research toward a unified theoretical framework.

+Some of the proposed theoretical framework and mechanisms to understand CISS and explain its complex phenomenology are illustrated in Fig. \ref{figure2}.
+These include: an example of a multipole representation of relevant quantities (A); a TB model with SOC-induced chiral hoppings (B); examples of the influence of chiral phonons on the electronic current (C and D); a scheme to understand the role of SOC on inducing spin-selective transport in single chiral molecules (E and F).